Owellz/Sql-Dataases--Business-Analysis/README.md

-# Exploring SQL databases, at the end of the business analysis, I was able to retrieve and analyze the conditional statement highlighted below.
+--- Exploring SQL databases, at the end of the business analysis, I was able to retrieve and analyze the conditional statement highlighted below.
-Sequel to the SQL statements, I was able to explore different tables across the databases and within each table respectively.
+---Sequel to the SQL statements, I was able to explore different tables across the databases and within each table respectively.

--- joining tables of two different tables within the databases.
--- aim here is to find payment methods used by customers with there respective imvoice id
+-- joining tables of two different tables within the databases. -- -- aim here is to find payment methods used by customers with there respective imvoice id.
----

 SELECT
 p.date,
 p.invoice_id,